dantwining/dantwining.github.io/_articles/work-types-a-worked-example.md

 - There is a lack of consistency in the work that each infrastructure specialist does, as different specialists in different teams redo the same work as each other in isolation.
 In our example, with each infrastructure specialist having their own credentials to create github repos, when doing so, each specialist will do it “their way”.
 Any cross-cutting concerns, such as security requirements, naming conventions, and so on, become much harder to enforce.
 - There is a significant amount of hidden repetition with this approach.
 Whilst it can look like we’re getting lots of Type 1 work done with this approach, what we’re actually doing is spending lots of time doing repetitive tasks under the guise of Type 1 work.
 The goal isn’t to maximise the amount of time we spend on Type 1 work, but to maximise the throughput of Type 1 work across the business; repeatedly provisioning git repos under the guise of delivering new services only slows our delivery of Type 1 work.

-## Strategy 2: High automation and Self Service
+### Strategy 2: High automation and Self-Service

-An alternative approach to the problem is to leverage high automation and self-service capabilities.
-The infrastructure team's goal should be to automate themselves out of all Type 3 work, to the point where in ana ideal world every request from another team for unavoidable routine work or support is done by machines.
+An alternative approach to the problem is to build a culture of automation, "automate all the things", and then surface that automation to teams as self-service capabilities.
+The infrastructure team's goal should be to automate themselves out of all Type 3 work, to the point where in an ideal world every request from another team for unavoidable routine work or support is done by machines.

+It requires discipline and support; teams drowning in labour-intensive Type 3 work are often also overwhelmed with fighting Type 4 fires and find themselves trapped in a cycle of never geeting the breathing room required to make meaningful inroads into automating their workload.
+But the benefits are significant; not only will you see a much more engaged infrastructure team

+Much has changed in the years since I first published this article, with backstage.io

 This strategy aims to:

 - **Reduce the reliance on manual intervention:** By automating the provisioning of github repos (or any other infrastructure task), the need for human involvement from the infrastructure team is significantly reduced.
 This frees them up to focus on more strategic initiatives and eliminates the bottleneck that manual work creates.
 - **Empower development teams:** With the process automated, we can just expose that process as a self-service action, usually via some sort of self-service web portal or command line interface (CLI).
 Development teams can request and provision github repos themselves, without needing to wait for the infrastructure team.
 This gives them greater control over their workflow and reduces the amount of time spent waiting on the INfrastructure team to complete these Type 3 tasks.